 Managing Translations

-How to add new messages, create namespaces, add languages, and configure language settings.
+How to add new messages, create namespaces, add languages, and configure the language selector for your users.

-Open the appropriate namespace file and add your keys:
+Open the appropriate namespace and add your key:

 {